Plumbing plan review

 Submit plans online with ePlans

 Electronic submission avoids the time and costs associated with printing and shipping plans.
 Visit the ePlans -- electronic plan review page for details.
-The plan review application form now includes an electronic submission option.
+The plan review application includes an electronic submission option.

 About plumbing plan review